Religious Zionism leader Bezalel Smotrich, left, and Jewish Power leader Itamar Ben-Gvir. (Photo credit: Gili Yaari/Flash90)

 - In addition to his anti-Arab racism, Gopstein is also virulently anti-Christian.
 In 2015, he publicly called for the burning of churches and the expulsion of Christians from Palestine/Israel.
 When asked during a debate whether he was advocating the burning of churches, Gopstein replied: “Of course I am.”
 The same year, he published an article on a religious website calling Christians “vampires and blood suckers” and concluding: “Christmas has no place in the Holy Land… Let us remove the vampires before they once again drink our blood.”

 - In 2014, Gopstein was arrested by Israel police and held on suspicion of incitement to violence and terror after several Lehava members set fire to a bilingual mixed Jewish and Arab school in Jerusalem and defaced it with racist graffiti, including the slogans “Kahane was right” and “Death to the Arabs.”

 - Following the 1994 massacre of 29 Palestinians in Hebron by a US-born Kach follower, whom Gopstein has called a "hero," Gopstein was jailed without charge or trial, a practice Israeli authorities usually reserve for Palestinians, because of his ties to the Kach movement.

-- According to Haaretz newspaper, in 1990 Gopstein was arrested on suspicion of murdering an Arab couple who were shot to death not long after Kahane was assassinated by an Egyptian national in New York City.
+- In 1990, Gopstein was arrested on suspicion of murdering an Arab couple who were shot to death not long after Kahane was assassinated by an Egyptian national in New York City.
 Gopstein was later released, and no one was convicted of the crime.

 Chanamel Dorfman, Senior advisor to Jewish Power leader Itamar Ben-Gvir